 Since 1985, little boys have grown up playing one kind of video game.
 Little girls grew up playing different kinds of games, and were told by marketing companies that many video games just weren’t for them.
 Now, these two demographics of people are trying to come together in a marriage, and the consequences of gendered marketing are causing unhappiness.

-I used to be angry about the genderization of video games simply because it left me as an outsider.
-Now I see that gendered marketing has much wider-reaching consequences.
+Sin ALWAYS has consequences, and the greed of companies doing whatever it takes to sell a game is no exception.
+The gendered marketing of video games has wide-reaching consequences.
 It has contributed to a generation of men and women who spend their leisure time doing different things.
 This is not a case of men and women simply having different interests.
 The marital fight over video games has been formed over decades by corporate greed and cultural gender stereotypes.
+In order to solve the struggle over video games in our marriages, we need to be aware of these worldly forces that seek to separate us from our spouses.